Plays

 Charlie: How do you know?
 Are you really my age?
 I don’t know what’s happening.
 I’m getting old, except today.
 Where did that little monster come from?
 What did he want?
 Where did he go?

-Jake: Yes, where do monsters come from, it’s exactly what we must find out!
-Recidivism, lapsus causing collapsus...
+Jake: Yes, where do monsters come from, it’s what we must find out!
+Recidivism, lapsus is collapsus...
 All and everything about stemming the tide…..If we could do that….
-If only we could do that...!
+If only we could do that…..!

 Charlie: (re-enacting)(laughing suddenly)